 Wood decks here in Central Oregon take a beating year round.
-During the winter, your deck is exposed to repeated cycles of snow and ice that melts and the freezes again.
-During the summer, your deck bakes in the warm dry climate and year round our beloved dogs can leave scratch marks in wood decks.
-So, if your deck is beginning to look like one in this picture then your deck is begging for a new coat of stain!
+During the winter, your deck is exposed to repeated cycles of snow and ice that melts and then freezes again.
+During the summer, your deck bakes in the warm dry climate and year round our beloved dogs can leave scratch marks on wood decks.
+So, if your deck is beginning to look like one in this picture, then your deck is begging for a new coat of stain!
 Installing a new deck can be expensive, so act now and protect your investment.

-- Keep deck beautiful, looking fresh and prevent graying
+- Keep your deck looking beautiful, fresh and prevent graying.

 Proper wood deck maintenance can protect your investment:

 - Horizontal surfaces should be cleaned and recoated every 12 to 24 months.
 Vertical surfaces with a western or southern exposure may need attention every 2-3 years and a northern or eastern exposure every 3-4 years.

 - There are three basic types of finish preparations are available.

 - Cleaners refresh the wood and will not remove the old finish.

 - Brighteners will remove bleed marks, remove tanning and lighten darkened wood.